sklvarjo/field-observatory-openshift/fmi-meteo-downloader/README.md

-## Local build and pushing the image to openshift integrated repository
+## Pushing the image to openshift integrated repository

-Podman would also work and in some cases it is a wiser option.
-Docker allows you to create things that are not allowed in openshift but for this project it does not matter.

-    $ export DOCKER_BUILDKIT=1;docker build --secret id=git_token,src=../secret_token.txt --no-cache -f fmi-meteo-downloader.Dockerfile -t fmi-meteo-downloader .

 Get the registry info.